nshalabi/ATTACK-Tools/README.md

 <tr><td colspan="2">...</td></tr>
 </table>

-### List all Tools and Malware used by certain Adversary
+### List all Tools and Malware used by a certain Adversary

 All STIX 2.0 Domain Objects (SDO) are stored in *relatioship* table.
 The following query is a nested query used to get the tools/malware used by APT3.
 I will break down the query (in to out):